Climate change and invasive species: Invasion pathway

-The way in which biological invasions occur is stepwise, and referred to as the invasion pathway.
-It includes four major stages – the introduction/transport stage, the colonization/casual stage, the establishment stage/naturalization, and the landscape spread/invasion stage.
-The concept of the invasion pathway describes the environmental filters a certain species need to overcome in each stage in order to become invasive.
-There is a number of mechanisms affecting the outcome of each step, of which climate change is one.

-For the initial transport stage, the filter is of a geographic character.
-For the second colonization stage, the filter is constituted by abiotic conditions – and for the third establishment stage, by biotic interactions.
-For the last landscape spread stage, certain factors of the landscape make up the filter the species need to pass through.
+The process of biological invasion occurs in a series of discrete steps, collectively known as the invasion pathway.
+It is commonly divided into four main stages: the introduction or transport stage, the colonization (or casual) stage, the establishment or naturalization stage, and the landscape spread or invasion stage.
+The invasion pathway describes the successive environmental filters that a species must overcome at each stage in order to become invasive.
+A variety of mechanisms influence the outcome of these steps, including climate change.
+In the initial transport stage, the filter is primarily geographic.
+In the second, colonization stage, the relevant filter consists of abiotic conditions.
+During the third, establishment stage, biotic interactions—such as competition, predation, and mutualisms—serve as the main filter.
+In the final landscape spread stage, landscape features and spatial heterogeneity determine which species successfully pass through this filter.

 Interactions

 The interaction between climate change and invasive species is complex and not easy to assess.
 Climate change is likely to favour some invasive species and harm others, but few authors have identified specific consequences of climate change for invasive species.

 As early as 1993, a climate/invasive species interaction was speculated for the alien tree species Maesopsis eminii that spread in the East Usambara mountain forests, Tanzania.
 Temperature changes, extremes of precipitation and decreased mist were cited as potential factors promoting its invasion.

 Consequences of climate change for invasive species are distinct from consequences for native species due to different characteristics (traits and qualities associated with invasions), management and abundance and can be direct, through the species survival, or indirect, through other factors such as pest or prey species.

 So far, there have been more observations of climate change having a positive or accelerating effect on biological invasions than a negative one.
 However, most literature focuses on temperature only and due to the complex nature of both climate change and invasive species, outcomes are difficult to predict.